HwangNara/nexon-git-class/class/README.md

     ---

+    On branch main
+    Your branch is ahead of 'origin/main' by 1 commit.
+      (use "git push" to publish your local commits)

+    Changes to be committed:
+      (use "git restore --staged <file>..." to unstage) new file:   index.md

     Changes not staged for commit:
-    (use "git add <file>..." to update what will be committed) (use "git checkout -- <file>..." to discard changes in working directory)
+      (use "git add <file>..." to update what will be committed) (use "git restore <file>..." to discard changes in working directory)
       modified:   st.md

     ```
     ```bash
     git add st.md